|

 p.m.
 Revivre (Rebirth) Part 1:

-An epic drama chronicling the grueling journey of Jewish families
+An epic drama chronicling the grueling journey

-from Poland, France, Morocco and Algeria to pre-state Israel
+and Algeria to pre-state Israel in 1946-1947.

 Director: Haim Bouzaglo.
 Israel/France, 2008.

 184 mins.
-French,

-Moroccan, Hebrew with English subtitles.
-Post-screening refreshments
+French, Moroccan, Hebrew with English

 9:00